 Finding serenity in fly fishing: one day at a time.

-Free fly fishing retreats for people in active recovery from alcohol and drug abuse.
+Free fly fishing retreats for people in active recovery from substance use disorder (SUD).

 “There’s something spiritual about the way the light peaks through the trees at dawn, or the way caddis dance over the water right before dusk.”